oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/landingpages/csharp-bff.md

 ## GoCloudNative.Authentication.Bff
 Do you have a complex micro-front-end architecture?
 Do you have multiple teams working on the same site?
 Do you have an authentication requirement?
 Then, you might consider using GoCloudNative.Authentication.Bff.

 The GoCloudNative.Authentication.Bff project utilizes YARP to relay traffic to downstream services.
-It has authentication endpoints built into it which are compatible with Azure Active Directory, Auth0, IdentityServer4, and any other OpenId Connect compliant authentication server.
+It has authentication endpoints built into it which are compatible with Azure Active Directory, Auth0, IdentityServer4, and any other OpenId Connect-compliant authentication server.

 To set up a GoCloudNative.Authentication.Bff project, do the following: